amorist/awesome/README.md

 ## JavaScript

+- [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 - [MineDojo/Voyager](https://github.com/MineDojo/Voyager) - An Open-Ended Embodied Agent with Large Language Models
 - [Conner1115/LangChain.js-LLM-Template](https://github.com/Conner1115/LangChain.js-LLM-Template) - This is a LangChain LLM template that allows you to train your own custom AI LLM.
 - [qoomon/git-conventional-commits](https://github.com/qoomon/git-conventional-commits) - Git Conventional Commits Util to generate Semantic Version and Markdown Change Log and Validate Commit Messag